 \subsection{Formation of a Strong Shock Outside the Photosphere}

-Figure \ref{mdot_radius_velocity}a shows the velocity of wind at the photosphere, which is decreasing before the maximum expansion of photosphere (optical maximum) and increasing after that.
+Figure \ref{mdot_radius_velocity}a shows the velocity of the wind at the photosphere, which decreases before the maximum expansion of the photosphere (optical maximum) and increases after that.
 Assuming a ballistic motion of a fluid particle, i.e., the velocity of gas is constant outside the photosphere, we plot the trajectory of wind in Figure \ref{shock_density_pp_interaction}a.
-Before the optical maximum, the photospheric velocity decreases with time, so each locus departs from each other.
-After the optical maximum, on the other hand, the trajectory of wind converges, i.e., the wind ejected later is catching up previously ejected matter.
-Thus, matter will be compressed which causes a strong shock wave.
+Before the optical maximum, the photospheric velocity decreases with time, so each locus departs from the others.
+After the optical maximum, on the other hand, the trajectory of the wind converges, i.e., the wind ejected later catches up with the previously ejected matter.
+Thus, matter will be compressed, which causes a strong shock wave.
 This occurs after the optical maximum.
-The temporal variation of the shock velocity is shown by the solid magenta line in Figure \ref{mdot_radius_velocity}a.
+The temporal variation in the shock velocity is shown by the solid magenta line in Figure \ref{mdot_radius_velocity}a.

 Theoretically the shock wave arises outside the photosphere.
 However, observationally it is called the ``internal shock,'' which simply means that there is a shock in the ejecta.